 The paper will also suggest an application of the model to a specific case study demonstrating its efficacy in the re-conceptualization of the post-industrial and ecologically depleted landscapes of eastern Arizona.

+fig2.
+Urban Morphogenesis Lab 2013-2014 - Copper corridor, Arizona.
+False colors satellite map of the open pit Miami mining landscape.

 The Physarum machine.